astropy/astropy/docs/install.rst

 Testing an installed Astropy
 ----------------------------

-The easiest way to test your installed version of astropy is running correctly is to use the :ref:`astropy.test()` function::
+The easiest way to test if your installed version of Astropy is running correctly is to use the :ref:`astropy.test()` function::

     import astropy